Skip to main content

 • Use stable identifiers.
 Choose IDs that won’t change, like your database primary key or a UUID.
 Avoid using emails or usernames that users can modify.

 • Keep it consistent.
-Use the same external_id format across all connections for a given user.
+Use the same external_id format across all credentials for a given user.
 If you use user_12345 for one source, use it for all sources.

 • Use it for filtering.
-The list connections endpoint supports filtering by external_id, making it easy to find all connections for a specific user.
-You can also search by external_id in the Dashboard.
+The list credentials endpoint supports filtering by external_id, making it easy to find all credentials for a specific user.
+You can also search by external_id in the Console.